laeder/laeder.github.io/_posts/2019-07-02-syncing-khal-with-android.md

 [Khal][khal] is terminal based calendar and it can also manage birthdays through contact cards.

 This is how I set it up.
-I have have my calendar, one for my daughter and one for birthdays.
+I have my calendar, one for my daughter and one for birthdays.

 This is my config file for Khal: